-Hello my name is St�phanie – a talk on special characters and UX
+Hello my name is St�phanie – a talk on “special characters”, inclusive design and user experience

 No there’s no encoding issues in your browser 🙂 This is just one of the many strange ways some sites misspell my name: St?phanie, Stêphanie or StÃ©phanie.
 This talk is about user experience and how encoding and database decisions about formats and characters can create an awful experience.